palazzilorenzo/synthetic-data-for-antimicrobial-resistance/README.md

 [4] Weis C, Cuénod A, Rieck B et al. Direct antimicrobial resistance prediction from clinical MALDI-TOF mass spectra using machine learning.
 Nat Med 28, 164–174 (2022). https://doi.org/10.1038/s41591-021-01619-9.

 ## Contents
-synthetic-data-for-mass-spectrometry is composed of a series of modules contained in [docs](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/tree/main/docs) and [VAE](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/tree/main/VAE)/[CVAE](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/tree/main/CVAE) folders, according to the model one want to use:
+synthetic-data-for-mass-spectrometry is composed of three main modules that allow to generate new synthetic data:

-- docs contains modules defining classes and methods useful to create the VAE/CVAE model.
+- ```train_model``` allow to build and train one or more models based on Conditional Variational AutoEncoders model.
+- ```generate_data``` allow to generate new set of synthetic data using an existing model.
-- VAE/CVAE contains modules that allow to train the model and generate new data, and save all the informations.
+- ```test_metrics``` allow to test the quality and validity of new data w.r.t. the real ones.

+Some modules are also contained in [docs](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/tree/main/docs) folder, and contain classes and methods necessary to run the scripts.

+**N.B.**
 With VAE model you can generate Escherichia coli spectra susceptible to Meropenem antibiotic.
 With Conditional VAE model you can generate Escherichia coli spectra, both resistant and susceptible to Ampicillin antibiotic.